Jim Marshall (defensive end): Wrong way run

-Marshall is infamous for running in the wrong direction with Minnesota against the San Francisco 49ers on October 25, 1964.

-After recovering an offensive fumble, Marshall ran 66 yards the wrong way into his team's own end zone.
+Marshall ran in the wrong direction with Minnesota against the San Francisco 49ers on October 25, 1964.
+After recovering an offensive fumble, he ran 66 yards the wrong way into his team's own end zone.
 After completing the run, thinking that he had scored a touchdown for the Vikings, Marshall then pitched the ball in celebration, and the ball landed out of bounds, resulting in a safety for the 49ers.
 Marshall did not realize what he had done until 49ers lineman Bruce Bosley thanked him, and teammate Fran Tarkenton, who was on the near sideline, followed by telling Marshall what he had done.
 According to Marshall, when he approached Vikings head coach Norm Van Brocklin after the play, all Van Brocklin said was, "Well Jim, you've done the most interesting thing in this game today."
 Despite the gaffe, the Vikings won the game 27–22.
-This was largely thanks to Marshall sacking 49ers quarterback George Mira and forcing a fumble, which was recovered by Carl Eller who ran 45 yards for the touchdown.
+This was largely thanks to Marshall sacking 49ers quarterback George Mira and forcing a fumble, which was recovered by Carl Eller, who ran 45 yards for a touchdown.

-Marshall later received a letter from Roy Riegels, infamous for a wrong-way run in the 1929 Rose Bowl, stating, "Welcome to the club."
+Marshall later received a letter from Roy Riegels, who had made a wrong way run in the 1929 Rose Bowl, stating, "Welcome to the club."
 In 2019, Marshall's miscue was ranked No. 54 among the NFL's 100 Greatest Plays.